Rodney Milnes: Life and career

 "Thank you to all of those who have written in outrage cancelling their subscriptions, and then not done so.
 Thank you to all readers for being so patient with my bêtes noires.
 I know I’m wrong about surtitles (like hell I am) and they’re here to stay.
 So are sponsors and their lordly, impertinent ways.
 Call me old-fashioned, but I don’t really feel that a century that starts with Lilian Baylis and ends with Chris Smith is one that has seen a lot in the way of progress".

-Milnes translated opera librettos under his original name, including Rusalka, The Jacobin, Osud, Don Chischiotte, Pollicino, Undine, Giovanna d'Arco, Die drei Pintos and Tannhäuser.
+Milnes translated opera librettos under his original name, including Rusalka, The Jacobin, Osud, Don Quixote (Paisiello/Henze), Pollicino (Henze), Undine, Giovanna d'Arco, Die drei Pintos and Tannhäuser.

 Milnes contributed entries on Massenet and his operas in the Grove Dictionary of Music and Musicians.
 He was consultant editor for the Viking Opera Guide, and revised and updated A Concise History of Opera in 1987.
 He was a contributor to Opera on Record Vol 1 (Carmen), Vol 2 (Thaïs and Don Quichotte) and Vol 3 (The stage works of Weill).

 For BBC Radio he was a regular contributor to the Building a Library feature in Record Review; in Just the part and In Repertory he talked to opera singers about particular roles they have made their own, and in 2001 introduced a 14-part series Performing Verdi.

 Milnes was a Knight of the Order of the White Rose; in January 2002 he was awarded an OBE for services to journalism and music.
 He spent his final years in Gloucestershire to live near his sister.
 He was unmarried.